The Web address of this

 psychological wounds + unawareness...

 and parenting - i.e. they significantly lower the

 of most relationships, families, and organizations, and they amplify inner

 inner pain and addictions, obesity, homelessness, crime, depression, abortions,

-divorce, "mental illness," dropouts, gangs, fanaticism, bankruptcies, suicide, and other
+divorce, isolation, "mental illness," dropouts, gangs, fanaticism, bankruptcies,

 major personal and social problems.